8 reasons to modernize your financial services institution

-Companies using ECM are facing the same challenges they did 20 years ago, before ECM — but on a grander scale, with more types of content.
+Companies using ECM are facing the same challenges they did many years ago, before ECM — but on a grander scale, with more types of content.
 Something needs to change.

-Here are 8 reasons why financial service institutions should be looking to content services in their pathway to digital transformation:
+Here are eight reasons why financial service institutions should be looking to content services in their pathway to digital transformation: